Apply for a Trade Account

 Cons

-As mentioned before, the real decision as to whether you’ll decide to fit a wall hung toilet or a standard toilet will come down to a whole host of different factors.
-Both have plenty of positives, with a large selection of colours and designs available, you’re sure to find a model that suits your bathroom design.
+As mentioned before, the real decision as to whether you will decide to fit a wall hung toilet or a standard toilet will come down to a whole host of different factors.
+Both have plenty of positives, with a large selection of colours and designs available, you are sure to find a model that suits your bathroom design.

 The first step will usually be to remove a section of wall where your wall hung toilet is to be fitted, this will enable the plumber to fit a new waste pipe at the correct height.
 They may also fit a wall hung toilet frame which will take the brunt of the load and have the cistern attached within.

-When installing the toilet pan, it’ll have the water and waste pipes attached before being put onto the wall hung toilet frame.
-Each wall hung toilet will come with its own manufacturer’s instructions, if you do decide to fit the toilet yourself, make sure you’re following these closely.
+When installing the toilet pan, it will have the water and waste pipes attached before being put onto the wall hung toilet frame.
+Each wall hung toilet will come with its own manufacturer’s instructions, if you do decide to fit the toilet yourself, make sure you are following these closely.

-Some, but not all wall hung toilets will require a wall hung toilet frame, something that is fitted either within or onto the wall and helps the toilet remain solid and safe under the weight of use.
-For those who are wondering ‘are wall hung toilets strong?’, the addition of a wall hung toilet frame can make a big difference in ensuring the integrity of your toilet.
+Most wall hung toilets will require a wall hung toilet cistern and frame, which is fitted either within or on to the wall and helps the toilet remain solid under the weight of use.
+For those who are wondering "Are wall hung toilets strong?" the addition of a wall hung toilet frame can make a big difference in ensuring the integrity of your toilet.

-Once you’ve decided to fit a wall hung toilet in your bathroom, the next decision will be choosing between the many styles and features available.
+Once you have decided to fit a wall hung toilet in your bathroom, the next decision will be choosing between the many styles and features available.
 Here are some of the features our toilets can include:

-Our short projection wall hung toilets are an ideal solution for those who would like a wall hung toilet but don’t have a large amount of space to use.
-These toilets are slightly smaller than regular size toilets, meaning you can take advantage of the sleek and modern looks, whilst benefitting from a highly convenient toilet.
+Our short projection wall hung toilets are an ideal solution for those who would like a wall hung toilet but do not have a large amount of space to use.
+These toilets are slightly smaller in outwards depth than regular size toilets, meaning you can take advantage of the sleek and modern looks, whilst benefiting from a highly convenient toilet.

 Vanity Units

-When you’re making design decisions for your bathroom, a wall hung toilet isn’t the only option when it comes to creating a clutter-free, space-saving room.
-Wall hung vanity units can be used alongside a wall hung toilet to complement them, leaving your bathroom floorspace open.
+When you are making design decisions for your bathroom, a wall hung toilet is not the only option when it comes to creating a clutter-free, space-saving room.
+Wall hung vanity units can be used alongside a wall hung toilet to complement them, leaving your bathroom floor space open.

 Wall Hung Basins